 If you have a new product launch, some company achievements, recent staff hires or perhaps some expansion plans, consider using these sorts of newsworthy ‘hooks’ to secure press coverage in those publications your audience reads.
 Your hook may be based on some interesting data and insights you’ve found which tie into current trends and topics.

 Positive news coverage in the publications your customers read can do wonders for early-stage brand awareness.
 Consistency is key; repeated exposure builds further trust and recognition.

-Online press coverage also has the potential to provide your Shopify website with technical benefits.
-Securing followed links to your website within online news coverage signals to Google that your website is a quality resource — and it will be more likely to be rewarded with better rankings in search results.
+Online press coverage also has the potential to provide your Shopify website with further benefits.
+Securing followed links to your website within online news coverage signals to Google that your website is a quality resource.
+It will be more likely to be rewarded with better rankings in search results.

 Utilise video in your paid media campaigns

-If you’re running campaigns to reach a large audience, video advertising is a cheap, effective way of generating brand awareness at the top of your sales funnel.
+If you’re running campaigns to reach a large audience, video advertising is a cheap, effective way of generating brand awareness.

 This marketing format also allows you to create an audience of people who have watched your video to feed into tactics further down the funnel.